v74c63t/cs122b-fabflix/README.md

     - #### Explain how Connection Pooling is utilized in the Fabflix code.
         - Any servlet file in the src directory that needs to access the database should be using JDBC Connection Pooling
+        - Multiple connections are established with a pool which saves having to open and close a connection each time a computation is done
+        - When a connection is need to do a computation, an available connection from the pool is used and then it is put back after the computation is complete
+        - For each datasource based on how they are defined in [context.xml](WebContent/META-INF/context.xml):
+            - There will be at most 100 connections (maxTotal)
+            - If more than 30 connections are not used, some of the connections will be closed to save resources (maxIdle)
+            - The connection will timeout and fail after waiting for 10000 ms (maxWaitMillis)
         - (add more)

     - #### Explain how Connection Pooling works with two backend SQL.